RAG vs Context Engineering: Insights and Limitations

 Today, the LLM and the search engine are separate components glued together through an API.
 The LLM generates a query, the search engine retrieves documents, and the LLM generates an answer.
 Neither component is designed to optimize the other.

 The next generation of these systems will be symbiotic.
 The LLM’s deep semantic understanding will reshape how search engines index and rank content.
 The search engine, designed natively for LLM consumption, will provide knowledge with far greater precision and structure.
-The relationship will not be “LLM calls search API” but “search and reasoning are co-designed from the ground up.”
+The relationship moves from “LLM calls search API” toward “search and reasoning are co-designed from the ground up.”
 This shift requires cross-functional collaboration between search infrastructure teams, ML engineers, and product teams who understand the end-user information needs.

 Agentic, Dynamic Retrieval Workflows

 The static retrieve-then-generate workflow will give way to dynamic, agent-driven retrieval where the system exercises genuine autonomy over its information-seeking behavior.
-The agent will decide when to search rather than searching on every query.
+The agent will search when additional evidence helps; it will skip redundant retrieval passes when context is already sufficient.
 It will reformulate queries based on what it has already found.
 It will synthesize results across multiple retrieval rounds and reflect on whether its evidence is sufficient before generating an answer.

 This trajectory represents the bridge from “naive RAG” to first-principles thinking about information retrieval.
 It moves the field from building workarounds for model limitations to building systems that genuinely augment reasoning with external knowledge.